Meowdharchod/Key-verifier-placeholder/README.md

 - v3: Removed unnecessary code and reduced the size from 5.4 MB to 35,4 kB.
 (This release is signed, you need to uninstall the previuos one)

 - v2000000000: Fix for Obtainium users.

+- vmain forked and build to replace Key Verifier.